LisbonLisboaPortugal.com

 The pink Palácio de Belém is an elegant 18th-century palace that, serves as the official residence of the President of Portugal and is renowned for its stunning architecture and significant role in Portuguese history.

-Palácio de Belém lisbon
+Palácio de Belém Lisbon

 Museu de Marinha

 The Museu de Marinha details Portugal's maritime history and is housed in the western end of the Mosteiro dos Jeronimos.
-The museum is divided into two sections; the first contains historical artefacts and models of ships, while the second boasts impressive royal yachts and fascinating early aircraft.https://ccm.marinha.pt/pt/museu
+The museum is divided into two sections; the first contains historical artefacts and models of ships, while the second boasts impressive royal yachts and fascinating early aircraft.

-Museu de Marinha belem lisbon
+Museu de Marinha belem Lisbon

 Jardim da Praça do Império

-Jardim da Praça do Império lisbon
+Jardim da Praça do Império Lisbon

 Monumento aos Combatentes do Ultramar

-Monumento aos Combatentes do Ultramar lisbon
+Monumento aos Combatentes do Ultramar Lisbon

 Discover more of Lisbon with our most popular guides